juancarlospaco/awesome-streaming-tools/README.md

 # Tools

-- These are some visually attractive and useful tools that you can show off on your stream, install the ones you see fit...
+- These are some visually attractive eye candy and useful tools that you can show off on your stream, install the ones you see fit...

 ## Clementine